ucb-152/lab6/README.md

 - `conv2d_numpy_matmul`: A more optimized implementation using transposing, reshaping, and matrix multiplication
 - `conv2d_numpy_matmul_tiled`: Similar to the `conv2d_numpy_matmul` implementation but with tiling

+Both `conv2d_torch` and `conv2d_numpy` are functionally correct models.
+The PyTorch implementation is optimized for CPU/GPU -- we are providing it to enable quick checks against your candidate implementations.
+The NumPy implementation is demonstrating the equivalent mathematical operation described in the [Overview of 2D Convolution](#Overview-of-2D-Convolution) section, but in a python program.
+Think about the operations performed -- are these the best operations to do on the engines of a NeuronCore?

-The `conv2d_numpy_matmul` and `conv2d_numpy_matmul_tiled` are simply meant to serve as an example of how to translate the `conv2d` operations into matrix multiplications, and are not intended to be the optimal solution.
+The `conv2d_numpy_matmul` and `conv2d_numpy_matmul_tiled` are simply meant to serve as an example of how to translate the `conv2d` operations into matrix multiplications, but this is only one potential mapping.
 Feel free to reshape, tile, and operate on the data however you want, as long as you match the output of the reference model.

 To run the reference kernels and benchmark their performance, run the following command.
 ```bash